Hope Sandrow: (Re)collecting an American's Dream (READ) (2006–2008)

 Explores conflicting issues of preservation and development in the mediums of photography, video, mixed media, and social practice (2006 - 2008).
 The subject is the historic 13-acre estate Gissa-Bu (circa 1930) where Sandrow followed the cockerel, Shinnecock on March 30, 2006, across the road days after the land's trees were clear-cut.
 Two exhibits, "Godt Tegn" MoMA - PS1 and Southampton Historical Museum (at The Rogers Mansion formerly Samuel B. Parrish's home at the time he owned the 13 acres) were mounted to engage the community in the ultimately successful preservation effort.
 Illustrating that the world is full of chance happenings.

 open air studio spacetime (2006 ongoing)

 open air studio spacetime was founded in 2006 by Sandrow.
 Since that time Sandrow has grown the project into a multi-tiered unfolding of Padovana flocks amid her research engaged in multiple studies ranging from astronomy to pre-history.
+Joyce Beckenstein describes Sandrow's use of materials in open air studio spacetime as "subversive," as Sandrow attempts to "symbolically" return the land to the "natural flora and fauna" and "displaced Native Americans."
+Sandrow has stated that her "intention is to present the natural history of everyday life, while regenerating discourse on nature, art, culture, and history."